Discomfort glare from windows

 Screening is normally achieved through the design of the building, or through external sunscreens, low-transmission glass, also known as sunlight windows, or through venetian blinds or curtains.

-Screening can be achieved through the design of the building, external sun screens, low transmitting glass (sun glass windows) or through Venetian blinds or curtains.
 Glare can also occur from a diffuse sky viewed through a window.
-This form of glare can usually be reduced by choosing lighter colours for the walls near the window or by increasing the luminosity of the walls with separate lighting.
+This glare can ordinarily be reduced by choosing light window walls or by increasing the luminosity of the window wall through separate lighting.